amandat85/GifTastic/README.md

 # GifTastic
 A Star Trek: The Next Generation themed giphy assignment that pulls gifs using the giphy api.
+Includes audio.

 ## Site
 https://amandat85.github.io/GifTastic/

 ## Languages and Tools Used
-* HTML
+* HTML 5
+* CSS 3
-* Bootstrap
+* Bootstrap 4
 * Javascript
 * jQuery
-* CSS
-* Custom Fonts
 * Ajax
 * API
+* Custom Fonts

 ## How it works
 * Click on a button to generated 10 giphy images about your favourite Star Trek: The Next Generation character.